ircdocs/modern-irc/index.md

 The NICK command is used to give the client a nickname or change the previous one.

-If the server receives a NICK command from a client with a `<nickname>` which is already in use on the network, it may issue an `ERR_NICKCOLLISION` numeric to the client and ignore the `NICK` command.
+If the server receives a NICK command from a client where the desired nickname is already in use on the network, it should issue an `ERR_NICKNAMEINUSE` numeric and ignore the `NICK` command.

+If the server does not accept the new nickname supplied by the client as valid (for instance, due to containing invalid characters), it should issue an `ERR_ERRONEUSNICKNAME` numeric and ignore the `NICK` command.

+If the server does not receive the `<nickname>` parameter with the `NICK` command, it should issue an `ERR_NONICKNAMEGIVEN` numeric and ignore the `NICK` command.

 Numeric Replies: